 MDMA

-3,4-methylenedioxy-methamphetamine (MDMA), also commonly known as ecstasy, was synthesised in 1912 as a research chemical.
-The stimulant and euphoric effects of MDMA lent itself to becoming hugely popular in the late 1980s rave scene.
-During this time, pills containing MDMA, or ecstasy tablets, became available, often containing a combination of other stimulants.
+3,4-methylenedioxy-methamphetamine (MDMA), also commonly known as Eecstasy or Molly, was first synthesised in 1912 as a research chemical although only became popular after Alexandar Shulgin ‘re-discovered’ MDMA in the mid 1970’s.
+The stimulant and euphoric effects of MDMA lent itself to becoming hugely popular in the late 1980s rave scene and was formally outlawed in the UK by 1977.
+During the 1990s, pills purportedly containing MDMA, became much less reliable, often containing a combination of other stimulants.

-In non pill form, MDMA appears as white/grey crystals or powder, which is ingested by wrapping the powder in papers and swallowed as “bombs” or snorted nasally.
+In non-pill or tablet form, MDMA usually appears as white/grey crystals or powder.
+The powder can be encapsulated or is sometimes, ingested by more crude methods, such as wrapping the powder in papers and swallowed as “bombs” or snorting it nasally.

 Effects